Programs Offered

 GEOL 3023 (4) Statistics and Geographic Data

-Introduces computational and statistical tools to solve problems in the geographic domain.
-Provides an understanding of introductory statistical concepts and applies them to real world problems through lab exercises.
-Emphasizes spatial data, which requires specialized descriptive and predictive analysis techniques.
-Demonstrates how to manipulate and visualize data, and make inference using state-of-the art statistics software, applied to various social and earth science problems.
+Learn how to use computational and statistical tools to solve problems in the geographic domain and apply introductory statistical concepts to real world problems through lab exercises.
+Using spatial data you will be trained in powerful specialized descriptive and predictive analysis technique.
+You will explore how to manipulate and visualize data and make inference using state-of-the art statistics software, applied to various social and Earth Science problems.

 Equivalent - Duplicate Degree Credit Not Granted: GEOG 3023